Easy Avocado Hummus

 top view hummus with pita chips

 When guacamole meets hummus you get avocado hummus!
 Easy to make, creamy rich, and full of flavor.
 They are great to serve as a side dish, as a veggie dip, or use as a spread in sandwiches and wraps.
-This easy and scrumptious hummus recipe can be ready in just 10 minutes.
-Also, this recipe is naturally gluten-free and a great source of plant-based protein.
+This delicious hummus can be ready in just 10 minutes.
+Also, it is naturally gluten-free and a great source of plant-based protein.

 Ingredients you will need